SimpleSharp/AdsWrapper/README.md

     Rightclick on your solution -> Add -> Existing Project -> Browse -> AdsWrapper\AdsWrapper.csproj

-Quick Start Step 5: Create two classes that are identical in content to the structures in the PLC (you can choose any name for the classes and properties)
+Quick Start Step 5 - Create two classes that are identical in content to the structures in the PLC (you can choose any name for the classes and properties).
-                    Using ObservableProperty or INotif
+                     Using ObservableProperty or INotifyPropertyChanged is necessary, othwerwise you will get exceptions when creating the AdsWrapper.

     public partial class DataFromPlc : ObservableObject
     {